• diagnosis of CVST is often difficult in the early stages; the temporal course and clinical symptoms are variable and often nonspecific

 • exposure to radiation and contrast media

-• limited diagnostic value for cortical vein thrombosis
+• limited diagnostic value in cortical vein thrombosis

 Hyperdense sign on NCCT (left), CT venography with defective contrast filling of the right transverse and sigmoid sinuses